dfsp-spirit/pcx/README.md

 * `colors`: this is what you want, the image.
 An array of integers in range 0-255 representing RGB colors, with three dimensions in the following order: width, height, channels.
 The channels are in order R, G, B. If the image is indexed, this has been created by applying the `palette` to the `data` (see below).
 * `header`: named list, containing the header fields and values from the file.
 * `palette`: the optional VGA image palette (256 fixed colors), a vector of intensities (for images with 1 channel) or a matrix of RGB colors (for multi-channel images).
 This is `NULL` if the file does not contain a VGA palette.
-Note that for very old PCX files (CGA/EGA with 16 fixed colors), the palette is stored in the `header$ega_palette` field instead.
+Note that for very old PCX files (CGA/EGA with <= 16 fixed colors), the palette is stored in the `header$ega_palette` field instead.
 * `data`: the raw image data, as read from the file.
 The palette has *not* been applied to this.
 Usually not needed, but you could use this to apply a custom palette to the image data.

+### A note on the interpretation of indexed PCX color data

+The interpretation of indexed PCX images, especially in CGA/EGA mode, is not well defined and thus the same image may be displayed differently by different viewers, as explained in the references.
+If the `colors` returned by this package do not match your expectations, feel free to apply your own interpretation using the `header` information and `data`.

+However, if you know the PCX specs well and feel confident enough that the interpretation of this package is definitely *wrong* for a file, please open an issue and attach the file together with a detailed description of your expectations.
+If possible, please include a screenshot of the rendering of the image in some standard software that matches your expectations.

 ## References